buildroot/buildroot/package/mender/readme.txt

 configure the Mender client differs slightly depending on which server environment is used.

+Note that Mender also provides the 'mender setup' command to either manually configure the system by specifying flags or interactively when no flags are specified.

 - Mender demo environment

 This is if you have followed the Getting started documentation where